Alnus alnobetula: Description

-It is a large shrub or small tree 3–12 m tall with smooth grey bark even in old age.
+It is a deciduous large shrub or small tree 3–12 m tall with smooth grey bark even in old age.
 The leaves are shiny green with light green undersurfaces, ovoid, 3–8 cm long and 2–6 cm broad.
 The flowers are catkins, appearing late in spring after the leaves emerge (unlike other alders which flower before leafing out); the male catkins are pendulous, 4–8 cm long, the female catkins 1 cm long and 0.7 cm broad when mature in late autumn, in clusters of 3–10 on a branched stem.
 The seeds are small, 1–2 mm long, light brown with a narrow encircling wing.

-The roots of Alnus viridis subsp. sinuata have nitrogen-fixing nodules.
+The roots of green alder have nitrogen-fixing nodules.
 A study in Alaska showed that Sitka alder seedlings were able to invade coal mine spoils and can be used for revegetation and stripmine reclamation.

 Distribution

-There are four to six subspecies, some treated as separate species by some authors:
+There are five to seven subspecies, some treated as separate species by some authors; the Plants of the World Online (POWO) database currently accepts five subspecies: